Frequently Asked Questions

 practices liability, health, disability, and long term care insurance.
 For more information, go to Member Benefits.

 How do I get to the COCPA office?

 Follow the map and directions to the COCPA Office

 For all CPE-related questions, please visit our CPE FAQs section.

 Where do I find information about the exam and how do I apply?

-All of the information pertaining to the CPA Exam can be found at the Uniform CPA Examination website.
+All of the information pertaining to the CPA Exam can be found at the AICPA website.